CrowdStrike/ember-oss-docs/README.md

 ember-oss-docs
 ==============================================================================

-Generally not for usage in non-cs projects, as documentation for this addon may be light, and is highly coupled to the Toucan design system.
+Generally not for usage in non-CrowdStrike projects, as documentation for this addon may be light, and is highly coupled to the Toucan design system.

 This library does not provide any semver guarantees.